 What’s the Difference Between Eco-Solvent, UV-Cured & Latex Inks?

-In this modern era, there are lots of different ways to print large format graphics, with eco-solvent, UV-cured and latex inks being the most common.
+In this modern era, there are lots of different ways to print large-format graphics, with eco-solvent, UV-cured and latex inks being the most common.

-In this article, we are going to explore the three most common inks used in large format printing and what the differences are between them.
+In this article, we are going to explore the three most common inks used in large-format printing and what the differences are between them.

 Eco-Solvent Inks

+Eco-solvent inks are perfect for exhibition graphics, vinyl and banners due to the vibrant colours they produce.
+These inks print the standard CMYK colours as well as green, white, violet, orange and more.
 The inks are also waterproof and scratch-resistant once printed and can be printed on a broad range of uncoated surfaces.

-One drawback of eco-solvent inks is that they can take longer to dry than UV and Latex, which could cause bottlenecks in your print finishing process.
+One drawback of eco-solvent inks is that they can take longer to dry than UV and Latex, which could cause bottlenecks in your print-finishing process.

 UV-Cured Inks

 UV inks are used quite often when printing vinyl as they cure quickly and produce a high-quality finish on vinyl material.
+They aren’t recommended for use on stretch materials as the print process can band colours together and affect the design.

+One of the main benefits of UV-curved inks is that they are often the cheapest printing option as fewer inks are needed in the process.
 They are also very durable as they are printed directly onto the material and can last several years without degradation.

 Latex Inks

-Latex inks are probably the most popular choice for large format printing in recent years and the technology involving this printing process has been developing at a rapid speed.
+Latex inks are probably the most popular choice for large-format printing in recent years.
+The technology for this printing process has been continuously developing at a rapid speed.
+The inks are commonly used for exhibition graphics, retail signage and vehicle graphics.

 They are purely water-based, but come out fully dry and odourless, ready to be finished straight away.
 This enables a print studio to produce high volumes in a short space of time.